teamhooddev/gotosignal/ContentWriterAgent.md

 -	Personality
 -	Authority level
 # Word Count
-The article must contain 1000–1200 words, not including FAQs.
+Under no circumstances can the article be less than 800 words and exceed 1200 words, not including FAQs.

 # Prohibited Writing Patterns (Strictly Forbidden)
 To avoid AI-writing indicators, you must never include: